fultonj/antelope/docs/standard.md

 ```
 The
 [deployment.yaml in the standard overlay](../crs/data_plane/overlay/standard/deployment.yaml)
-updates the service list, configures libvirt with QEMU and sets
+updates the service list and configures libvirt with QEMU by using
-`deployStrategy` true (more details on that below) by using
 [patchesStrategicMerge](https://kubectl.docs.kubernetes.io/references/kustomize/builtins/#_patchesstrategicmerge_).

 ### Customize the OpenStackDataPlane CR Manually